Return to EAB biocontrol main menu

-The three species of parasitoid wasps released in Minnesota (Tetrastichus planipennisi, Spathius galinae and Oobius agrili) are reared in a specialized USDA facility in Michigan.
-They are provided at no charge to state cooperators such as the Minnesota Department of Agriculture to release.
-A fourth species, Spathius agrili, was released in Minnesota from 2010 – 2012.
-Releases of S. agrili were discontinued for northern regions because this species was unlikely to establish.
+Three species of parasitoid wasps released in Minnesota (Tetrastichus planipennisi, Spathius galinae, and Oobius agrili) are reared at a specialized United States Department of Agriculture (USDA) facility in Michigan.
+They are provided at no cost to state cooperators, such as the Minnesota Department of Agriculture, for release.

 Biological Control Releases in Minnesota